-We mentioned earlier that IT businesses aren’t immune to needing workers’ compensation coverage – and that’s true regardless of how risky your office is.
-Workers’ compensation is the only type of business insurance that’s regulated at the state level and the only type your business might be legally mandated to buy (other than commercial auto insurance for business-owned vehicles).
+IT businesses aren’t immune to needing workers’ compensation coverage, and that’s true regardless of your risk for on-the-job injuries.
+Workers’ compensation is the only type of business insurance that’s regulated at the state level and that your business might be legally mandated to buy.
+(You may also need commercial auto insurance for business-owned vehicles).

 - How many employees you have

 - Whether you’re the only person in your business

 - Whether you work as a consultant or contractor for a larger business

 - Whether you use subcontractors or 1099 workers